iamsohilvahora/iamsohilvahora/README.md

 # 👋 Hi there, I'm **Sohil Vahora**!

 I’m a WordPress Backend Developer with a passion for building high-quality, user-friendly websites that perform well across all devices.
-My focus is on developing and customizing custom themes, plugins, gutenberg blocks and providing ongoing optimization for a seamless user experience.
+My focus is on developing and customizing custom themes, plugins, gutenberg blocks, REST APIs, mutisite and providing ongoing optimization for a seamless user experience.

 ## 🚀 What I Do:
 - **Custom Plugin Development** – Developing plugins that extend functionality and improve the WordPress ecosystem.